xhayper/Animator/Converter/README.md

 # Animator/Converter

-* This folder contain code nessecary for converting `KeyframeSequence` to AnimationData that Animator can read
+* This folder contain tools for converting `KeyframeSequence` to AnimationData that Animator can read

 ## Usage